pearlsprathap/Celery-Kubernetes-Operator/README.md

 - We can replace RabbitMQ in place of Redis for broker and PostgreSQL as backend.
 - Upgrade to code to use docker-compose to simplify deployments.
+- Currently this monitor only one message queue which can be increased if needed.

  # Reference and bibliography